 The Big Horn Basin area provides some of the most diverse and spectacular OHV riding opportunities in the world directly from most towns in the region.
 The BLM has thousands of miles of trail systems that you can ride on almost all year round.
 These opportunities include very easy two track systems where you can experience wildlife (wild horses, eagles, elk, mountain lions, bear, mountain goats, big horn sheep, deer, antelope, and etc.), historical sites, natural wonders, and picturesque scenic vistas.
 It also provides for more challenging dirt bike and ATV trails for the more adventurous and skilled crowds with opportunities to ride from the Badlands into the Big Horns or SNF in the same day.

 The fun doesn’t stop when the snow flies in Cody Country.
 No way!
 Snowmobiling, skiing, and ice climbing are just a few of the winter sports you can still enjoy.

 Yellowstone National Park is open to winter use from the East Entrance.
 The Shoshone National Forest is also a superb setting for cross country skiing and snowshoe activity.
 When it comes to ice climbing, the South Fork of the Shoshone River is rated at or near the top for those in the know.
 This is an activity for experienced climbers.
-Cody is host to an annual ice waterfall festival in February.

 Sleeping Giant Ski Area offers everything from ski lessons to equipment rentals.
 Ski or snowboard on 49 runs covering 184 acres.
 Hang out at the Grizzly Grill after you've had a great day on the slopes.